 These devotional times have proven to be so valuable for our family – we all feel happier and more open in our communication.
 Our devos have changed a bit in structure since the beginning.
 Here’s the rundown on what we do.

 Singing (2-3 songs)

 We usually do a more serious one (like Jesus Loves Me or Blue Skies and Rainbows) and a more silly “kid” song (like I’ve Got the Joy, Joy Down in My Heart or With Christ As My Vessel – watch the video here to learn this one).
 Our boys love standing in front and “leading” the songs.
 My parents even gave us a kids podium and pew to use.
-Some of our most treasured family videos feature the boys standing at the podium and “preaching.”
+Some of our most treasured family videos feature the boys standing at the podium to “preach” and “lead singing.”

 “Our Favorite Things”

 This has become such a fun tradition for us.
 We go around the circle, and each person tells what their favorite thing was from that day.
 It’s a fun way to count our blessings.
 Our oldest son likes to be silly and tell each person a different number of things to share.
 Even our “baby” gives thanks – every night he says “Da Da Da!”
 This has been a great way to teach the kids (and us) to count our blessings!
 Even on the worst of days, we can all find things to be thankful for.

 You can also use this time as an opportunity to ask your child if there is anything bothering them that they want to talk about (especially good for older kids).
 Being in the habit of sharing about your day will keep the lines of communication open as your child grows.